Violinist, vocalist Angelina Rivera is largely forgotten but she was an outstanding performer and a musical trailblazer.

-Boricua Jazz Pioneer, Angelina Rivera, and her family were unique in that the majority of their contributions to North American jazz took place in Europe.
+Boricua Jazz Pioneer, Angelina Rivera, and her family were unique the majority of their contributions to North American jazz took place in Europe.

 I invite writers, researchers, historians and anyone interested in the subject to contact me, contribute information and assist me in creating a narrative that depicts Puerto Ricans as outstanding musicians, leaders, and innovators who enhanced the language of jazz.

 ABOUT THE RESEARCH: Historically, Puerto Ricans were routinely mistaken for African-American, Cuban and “other.”
 Also, names were often misspelled.
 With Angelina Rivera she was called “Angelita,” “Angelito” “Angeleta, “Angelinia,” and “Riviera.”

 - Barnett, Anthony – The First Black Woman on Disc? (abar.net)